Nick Senzel Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.67 team ERA ranks 21st among all league pitching staffs.
+- The Padres have the 20th-ranked team ERA among all league pitching staffs (4.62).

-- Padres pitchers combine to surrender 38 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Padres pitchers combine to rank 22nd in baseball in home runs given up (39 total, 1.3 per game).

-- Snell (0-4) gets the starting nod for the Padres in his sixth start of the season.
-He has a 5.87 ERA in 23 2/3 innings pitched, with 26 strikeouts.
+- The Padres will send Wacha (2-1) out to make his sixth start of the season.
+He is 2-1 with a 6.75 ERA and 23 strikeouts through 25 1/3 innings pitched.

-- The lefty last pitched on Tuesday against the Chicago Cubs, when he threw five innings, allowing two earned runs while giving up four hits.
+- His last time out came on Wednesday against the Chicago Cubs, when the righty threw five innings, surrendering three earned runs while giving up four hits.

-- In five games this season, the 30-year-old has a 5.87 ERA and 10.2 strikeouts per nine innings, while giving up a batting average of .278 to opposing batters.
+- In five games this season, the 31-year-old has put up an ERA of 6.75, with 8.2 strikeouts per nine innings.
+Opponents are hitting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.